Table of Contents

 Are you making in person sales or via the phone?

-Unless you apply for a field sales role, SDR jobs are all done over the phone and via email.
+Unless you apply for a field sales role, SDR jobs are all done over the phone, email or video meeting (eg: Zoom, Google Meets).

 Choose to work from home or in an office, you’ll be provided with the right equipment and software to excel in your role.